-This is your chance to splurge on a gourmet meal in such top-rated locally owned restaurants as the 21 Club, Smith & Wolensky, Boulud Sud, and David Burke Kitchen.
+This is your chance to splurge on a gourmet meal in such top-rated locally owned restaurants as the Russian Tea Room and Nougatine at Jean-Georges.

 Of course, as always, beverages, taxes and tip are additional.

-This is the second of two NYC Restaurant Week programs each year.
-The winter version is the last week of January and the first week of February.
+This is the first of two NYC Restaurant Week programs each year.
+The summer version is the last week of July and first week of August.

 Tips for making NYC Restaurant Week reservations: